AnkitSharma030/infyle_frontend/README.md

 ### Error Handling
 - **404 Not Found**: A custom "Page Not Found" component handles all undefined URLs, providing a user-friendly interface and a quick link back to the login/home page.

+## User Interface & Experience
+The application features a modern, clean, and responsive user interface built with Tailwind CSS.

+### Shared Layouts
+- **AuthLayout**: A centralized layout for authentication pages (Login, Signup) providing a consistent visual theme with gradient backgrounds and centered card containers.
+- **MainLayout**: The primary layout for the internal application, featuring a responsive Sidebar and top header.

+### Role-Based Navigation
+The **Sidebar** component dynamically renders navigation links based on the logged-in user's role:
+- **Vendors**: Can access Dashboard and Add Product pages.
+- **Admins**: Can access the Admin Dashboard for approving/rejecting products.
+- **Logout**: Integrated directly into the sidebar for reliable access.

+### Responsiveness
+- **Mobile-First**: The Sidebar collapses into a hamburger menu on smaller screens, ensuring usability on mobile devices.
+- **Adaptive Tables**: Data tables in the dashboard are wrapped in scrollable containers to handle overflow gracefully on small screens.

 ## Folder Structure
 ```
 /